United States Army World War I flight training: Support facilities

 Activities consisted in repairing and overhauling airplanes and engines for Barron Field, Brooks Field, Call Field, Carruthers Field, Ellington Field, Gerstner Field, Kelly Field, Love Field, Post Field, Rich Field, and Hicks Field.
 Used Love Field for test flights of repaired machines.

-American Expeditionary Force Training
+American Expeditionary Force training

-Upon deployment to France, additional training was conducted by a series of Air Instructional Centers (AIC)s in France using French and British aircraft that were used in the combat squadrons at the front.
+Upon deployment to France, additional training was conducted by a series of Aviation Instruction Centers (AIC)s in France using French and British aircraft that were used in the combat squadrons at the front.
 This supplemental training was provided because of a lack of necessary equipment in the United States.

 Early intentions to conduct only advanced training in Europe immediately went awry.
 Because the structure for primary flight training had yet to be erected in the United States and because European facilities appeared to have space, it was arranged for several hundred American cadets to be admitted to French training schools, and he contacted the British and Italians to obtain similar commitments.
 The English accommodated about 200 men, and approximately 500 cadets went to Foggia, Italy, for primary training.